cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 **Streams** are the primary means of bringing data from external systems into the CDAP in realtime.
 They are ordered, time-partitioned sequences of data, usable for realtime collection and consumption of data.

-They can be created programmatically within your application, through the :ref:`CDAP Console <cdap-console>`, or by using the :ref:`command-line tool. <cli>` Data written to a Stream can be consumed in real-time by :ref:`Flows <flows>` or in batch by :ref:`MapReduce Jobs. <mapreduce>`.
+They can be created programmatically within your application, using the :ref:`http-restful-api-stream` or by using the :ref:`CDAP Command-line Interface tool. <cli>`

+Data written to a Stream can be consumed in real-time by :ref:`Flows <flows>` or in batch by :ref:`MapReduce Jobs. <mapreduce>`.

 .. rubric:: Creating a Stream